moderntribe/square-one/docs/theme/components/button.md

 ```

-And the panel controller using the Button component
+And the panel controller using the Button component.

 ```php
 <?php